Particular/docs.particular.net/samples/pubsub/sample.md

 - nservicebus/messaging/publish-subscribe
 ---

 Before running the sample, look over the solution structure, the projects, and the classes.
-The projects `MyPublisher`, `Subscriber1`, and `Subscriber2` are Console Applications that each host an instance of NServiceBus.
+The projects `Publisher`,and `Subscriber` are Console Applications that each host an instance of NServiceBus.

 ## Defining messages

 The "Shared" project contains the definition of the messages that are sent between the processes.
-Note that there are no project references to NServiceBus.
-Open "Messages.cs" to see that it contains a standard `IMyEvent` interface and two different class definitions.
+Open "OrderReceived.cs" to see the message that will be published by this sample.
+Note that this event implements a marker interface called `IEvent` to denote that this message is an event.
+To define messages without adding a dependency to NServiceBus, use [Unobtrusive Mode Messages](/nservicebus/messaging/unobtrusive-mode.md).

 ## Creating and publishing messages

-As the name implies, the `MyPublisher` project is a publisher of event messages.
-It uses the bus framework to send alternatively three different types of messages every time Enter is clicked.
-The created message is populated and [published](/nservicebus/messaging/publish-subscribe/) using `Publish`.
+As the name implies, the `Publisher` project is a publisher of event messages.
+It uses the NServiceBus API to publish the `OrderReceived` event every time the `1` key is pressed.
+The created message is populated and [published](/nservicebus/messaging/publish-subscribe/) using the `Publish` API.

 snippet:PublishLoop